-As you know, I’ve been following the research of Dr. Derrick MacFabe for a good 20 years now.
+As you know, I’ve been following the research of Dr. Derrick MacFabe for well over a decade now.
 I’ve described it before on this blog, several times, including this first post 2 ½ years ago – to which, if you remember, Dr. MacFabe was kind enough to respond.

 In light of the differences in the gut bacteria of those with autism, including very high levels of Clostridia, Dr. MacFabe and colleagues injected PPA directly into the ventricle of the heart (so into the blood stream) in rats to see what would happen and found that it induced, “…abnormal motor movements, repetitive interests, electrographic [EEG] changes , cognitive deficits, perseveration [repetitive behaviors], and impaired social interactions.
 The brain tissue of PPA-treated rats shows a number of ASD-linked neurochemical changes, including innate neuroinflammation…” The animals also went on to “…display brain electrical changes resembling some types of human epilepsy, which often co-exists with autism.”
 Repeated administration of PPA over time, increases the severity and effects, which suggests “…that PPA can exert permanent effects on brain and behavior.”[i]

 For those of you who want to learn more, definitely take a little time to watch Dr. MacFabe talk – for example, here.
 Pay particular attention to the slides starting around minute 33, where you can actually footage of these “autistic” rats.
 It’s mind blowing.